jianglanni/ECS150_project2/REPORT.md

 function `goodbye()`, and get in the while loop.
 Since the preemption is enabled, SIGALRM would be raised, causing the thread executing `hello()` to yield.
 Once the thread yields, we get to the thread executing `goodbye()`, execute that, and the function process is killed because of SIGINT.
+If we were to disable preemption, we would be stuck in the while loop forever.
+We think this tester would work, since it accurately demonstrates the functionality of preemption, and also tests the difference between disabling and enabling preemption.